prod-feng/Install-Lustre2.12.8-on-CentOS-7.9-2009/README.md

  Since the dkms Lustre modules also include the client's module, so we can directly mount the newly set Lustre storage.

- For he server side, it seems to me that only the osd-zfs module(and maybe some related modules) needed.
+ For the server side, it seems to me that only the osd-zfs module(and maybe some related modules) is needed.

  ```text